 What Should I Pack?

 One of the advantages of a cruise holiday is that you only need to unpack once, upon boarding the ship.
 Plus, unlike the airlines, there’s a lot more leniency for baggage weight when you go on a cruise.
-Even the most seasoned cruisers are guilty of over-packing so here are a few guidelines for what you might want to pack (or leave at home).
+Even the most seasoned cruisers are guilty of over-packing so here are a few guidelines for what you might want to pack (or not pack).

 As always, you should double-check with the relevant cruise line if you’re unsure about bringing a particular item, as rules for prohibited items vary between cruise lines.

 You may also like to check out our Cruising Guide for general information about currency, shore excursions, gratuities and more!